Good brain foods

 Lemons and limes.

 Citrus contains the most powerful anti-senility phytonutrient known.
 It's called beta-cryptoxanthin; if for no other reason we should all be enjoying oranges and lemons daily.
-It is seriously good brain food.
+They are seriously good brain food.

 Turmeric and ginger